Brewtarget/brewtarget/README.markdown

 friends who use BeerSmith or other programs.
 All of this means that Brewtarget is your single, free, go-to tool when crafting your beer recipes.

+### Please note that the latest releases are [Github](https://github.com/Brewtarget/brewtarget/) and that the old brewtarget.org website is no longer maintained.

 ## Authors

 * Adam Hawes <ach@hawes.net.au>